 - Insert the meat thermometer into the thickest part of the breast and place in roasting bag.
 Put in roasting pan.

 - Remove from the oven and cut the bag away from the turkey.
-Let stand for 20 minutes to allow the juices to redistribute before slicing.
+Let stand for 20 minutes.
+(Trust us on this one, you don't want to cut it too soon and lose all the juices!)

 Is your mouth watering yet?
 It’s so juicy and delicious!